andreleon/react-native-scene-navigator/README.md

 ```

 ## TabNavigator
 Add a TabNavigator to manage your TabScenes.
-The TabNavigator will pass the navigator you provide it to the Scenes it manages.
+TabNavigator will pass the navigator you provide it to the Scenes it manages.
+It can also be used independent of `Navigator`.
 ```
 import React, { Component } from 'react';
 import { TabNavigator, Scene } from 'react-native-scene-navigator';